Palindrome Date Finder

 Our tendency to see and, above all, enjoy palindromes most likely stems from the same root.
 We, as human beings, are inherently inclined to not only recognize patterns but also to assign them with meaning.
 And since most of us no longer have to utilize these tendencies to ensure survival, we have the luxury of making them curiosities and fun, interesting instances of order and repetitiveness in the otherwise quite random world that we live in.
 Or, in the case of palindrome dates, we even treat them as mnemonic devices for important events in our lives!

 The beauty of repetitive patterns in numbers makes palindrome dates stand out in the calendar – and makes them easy to remember.
 You might be surprised by just how many people decide to celebrate this beauty by choosing palindrome dates for the most important days of their lives.
-For example, in Las Vegas – a spot known for being a popular wedding destination - !
+For example, in Las Vegas – a spot known for being a popular wedding destination - speed calculator to find how fast you have to drive there to arrive on time.!
 And even more couples are being drawn by the upcoming "Twosday", February 22nd, with American chapels expecting it to be the busiest wedding day ever.
+Use our

 Palindromic numbers – the beauty in math